bkp7/mdprepare/README.md

 ### Fenced Code

-On the same line as the opening fence, after the code style (if used), place the mdpInsert statement eg.
+A second method which is compatible GitHub flavored Markdown is to add the mdpInsert statement on the same line as the opening fence, after the code style (if used) eg.
 ````markdown
 ```json mdpInsert cat ./example1.json
 {example: 'previous version'}